bitsofwinter/cryptotaxsweden/README.md

 To get the data for this file you first need to have your complete trade history on [cointracking.info](https://cointracking.info?ref=D611015).
-Then go to the Trade Prices-page and download a CSV report from that page and store it at `data/trades.csv`.
+Then go to the Trade Prices-page and download a CSV report (comma separated version) from that page and store it at`data/trades.csv`.

 ### data/stocks.json (optional)